SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/crowdstrike-fdr-source.md

 1. **SQS Queue URL**.
 Provide your SQS Queue URL you copied from CrowdStrike, see the [Prerequisite](#prerequisite).
 1. **S3 Region**.
 Select the S3 Region your data is in, this normally is the same region specified in the **SQS Queue**.
 1. (Optional) **Historical Data Collection**.
 Select the specified time range to ingest only the desired data.
 By default, it is seven days.
-    - All messages are ingested into Sumo Logic without any filtering.
-However, with the appropriate configuration, you can ensure that only the desired data within the specified time range is ingested.
-    - This configuration allows the data source to retrieve the queued data from Crowdstrike FDR while filtering out messages that are older than the selected historical days.
-For instance, if you want to ingest data from the last three days only, they you should configure the source by selecting `3 Days` as the value.
+    - By default, all messages are ingested into Sumo Logic without any filtering.
+However, with the appropriate configuration, customers can ensure that only the desired data within the specified time range is ingested.
+For instance, if you want to ingest data from the last three days only, then you should configure the source by selecting `3 Days` as the value.
     - Crowdstrike FDR will queue up to 7 days worth of data, if it's configured without any consumer ingesting the events.
 You should be aware that this historical data will be collected only with the C2C integration.
     - Crowdstrike FDR doesn't allow Sumo Logic to pass any parameter to collect data from a specific time range.
 1. **Processing Rules for Logs**.
 Configure any desired filters, such as allowlist, denylist, hash, or mask, as described in [Create a Processing Rule](/docs/send-data/collection/processing-rules/).